- Eczema is a common skin condition where your skin becomes dry, itchy and easily irritated.

 Eczema is a common skin condition that affects both children and adults.
 It’s also known as atopic eczema, atopic dermatitis and allergic eczema.

-People with eczema have skin that doesn’t keep the moisture in very well, so it becomes dry and easily irritated.
-This causes chemicals to be released, which worsens the irritation and makes you want to scratch.
-But scratching only makes your skin more itchy and so the cycle repeats itself.
+If you have eczema, your skin doesn’t keep the moisture in very well, so it becomes dry and easily irritated.
+This causes chemicals to be released, which worsens your irritation and makes you want to scratch.
+Scratching only makes your skin more itchy, and so the cycle repeats itself.
 This can be very frustrating.